sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/JavaScript_Development/Debugging_JavaScript/Using_the_Assert_API.md

 ### aptana.assertNotTypeOf

-Returns true if the argument(s) are not a type of the objects.
+Returns true if the argument(s) are not a type of objects.

 **Syntax**